Naxus28/nodePractice/myLoggerModule/README.md

 1.)
 Same as above

-2.) **npm init** (use default options since this directory is just for testing)
+2.)
+On the terminal window run **npm init** (use default options since this directory is just for testing)

-3.) **npm install ../logger --save-dev** (when this is finished you should see 'logger' as a dependency in your package.json)
+3.)
+Then **npm install ../logger --save-dev** (when this is finished you should see 'logger' as a dev dependency in your package.json)

-4.) **vim/nano index.js** (file name doesn't matter here because the script will be ran manually for testing but use 'index.js' for good practice)
+4.)
+Finally, run **vim/nano index.js** to create the the file where you will 'require' the 'logger' module (the file name doesn't matter here because we will run this script manually but use 'index.js' for good practice)

 5.)
 Write the code for test.js:
 ```javascript